Don’t let a high risk status hinder the growth of your business – find the right merchant account provider for your

 Is your business one of them?
 If so, the unfortunate reality is that you might struggle to find companies willing to work with you.
 This harsh truth is particularly relevant for high risk merchants looking to start taking card payments.

 So what do you do?
-Well, you can’t just not take card payments – even notwithstanding the COVID-19 pandemic's acceleration of contactless tech adoption, 59% of Brits think that cash will be gone by 2030 anyways.
-It's harsh, but true: relying solely on notes and coins isn’t a feasible way forward.
+Well, you can’t just not take card payments – even notwithstanding the COVID-19 pandemic's acceleration of contactless tech adoption, 59% of Brits already believe that cash will be gone by 2030 anyways.
+It's harsh, but true: relying solely on notes and coins to accept payments isn’t a feasible way forward.

 What you’ll need is a high risk merchant account.
 Read on to find out what these are, why you need one, and where to get one.
 Alternatively, cut straight to the chase and fill out our free webform to receive tailored quotes from high risk merchant account providers.

 What is a high risk merchant account?

 To accept card payments – whether that’s online, over the phone, or from behind a counter – you’ll need a merchant account.
 For many businesses, attaining one can be a pretty straightforward process.
 You simply apply for a merchant account either directly with a bank, or through a third party provider.